 C’est Pres de Chez Vous

-C’est Pres de Chez Vous: This is not a TV-program.
-It is a project by our late father that greatly inspired the 5WiW concept.
-C’es Pres de Chez Vous means “it is close to you”.
-He used to look for those unusually beautiful and peaceful landscape / sceneries that were located surprisingly close to home.
-He found them.
+“C’est Pres de Chez Vous” means “it is close to you”.
+This is not a TV-program.
+But it is a project by our late father that greatly inspired the 5WiW concept.
+He looked for, and found those peaceful natural sceneries that were located surprisingly close to home.
 On his bike.
-And usually he did that just alone.

-Even better: towards the end of his life, when he was in an elderly home, he often asked us to do a little trip with the car, and to drive slowly — through those same sceneries.
-At the time biking was no longer an option for him.
-From that perspective these car trips where a second choice.
+Towards the end of his life, when dementia was setting in, he asked us to take him through those same sceneries by car.
 Sometimes we enjoyed the scenery in silence.
 Sometimes we talked.
-And despite his surging dementia, those conversations turned out to be some of the most connecting and even illuminating we’ve ever had.
+But despite the surging dementia, those conversations turned out to be some of the most connecting and illuminating we’ve ever had.
+I don’t know if there’s more powerful examples to illustrate what deep peace can do — to our being and to our … brains.

 Joannebus

 Her way of “pricing” the trip to potential guests is inspiring as well: “this should not be about money.”
 She is asking to split the costs rather than getting paid for her time and/or expertise.
+Thereby demonstrating that at some point connection and conversation become a more important currency than money or profit.
+At least if the goal is to put people in their innate power.
+That is not what our mainstream society currently propagates.
+But it certainly is at the heart of 5WiW too.

 Arne Borealis & Hike_and_Sea

-Arne Borealis andHike_and_Sea: a Belgian couple showing that traveling with a VW van — way smaller than the Columbus or Joannebus — is possible with two, even for longer journeys and in the Arctic.
+Arne Borealis and Hike_and_Sea: a Belgian couple showing that traveling with a VW van — way smaller than the Columbus or Joannebus — is possible with two, even for longer journeys and in the Arctic.
 And thus certainly in our milder climate in Central Europe.

 Holy Motors

+Holy Motors is one of the main reasons I got so attracted by the Arctic.
+It stands for cooperation rather than competition or exploitation.
+Co-creation rather than domination.
+Exchanging rather than teaching.
+Deep connection with outdoor nature.
+Deep connection with our true inner nature.
+Going beyond the human connection — thanks to the dogs.
 Leading the way from a vulnerable perspective.
 Putting yourself out there even when ideas are not so conventional.
-Taking a huge leap of faith by moving to “end of the world”.
+Taking a huge leap of faith by moving to the “end of the world”.
 Community building, even in a challenging environment.
-And then there’s of course the attention for the creative process, designing expeditions..
-All of that, too, feels like a part of what 5WiW stands for.
+And then there’s of course the attention for the creative process, designing expeditions… All of that, too, feels like a part of what 5WiW stands for.

 Wu Wei

-Wu Wei refers to the beautiful Taoist concept meaning “effortless action” or “non-doing”.
+Wu Wei refers to the Taoist concept meaning “effortless action” or “non-doing”.
 It’s not about inaction, but about flowing with the natural rhythm of life, acting in harmony with the world rather than against it.
 To live with wu wei is to let go of force and control, and instead allow life to unfold with quiet trust and graceful presence.
 Like water finding its way around obstacles.

 Dropping